abhi00786/cheatsheets/git_cheatsheet.md

 git add <file> — Add a file to the staging area

-git add . — Add all files to the staging area
+git add . — Add all files to the staging area ( From Untracked to Staged)

-git commit -m "message" — Commit staged changes with a message
+git commit -m "message" — Commit staged changes with a message ( From Staged to Tracked)

 #Remote Repositories